Why Personalized Pathways?

 Personalized Pathways do that by giving students the opportunity to explore what they are passionate about, to connect their schoolwork to their future, to see limitless possibilities and to support them on their journey.

 The Personalized Pathways model takes the best practices – integrated curriculum, experiential learning opportunities and relationships – and systemically creates a new way for students and families to experience high school on the path to graduation and beyond.

 Every student’s pathway will lead to graduation with a post-secondary plan that leads to an associate or baccalaureate degree or and industry-recognized certificate or license.
-This video does a nice job of explaining the rationale behind Personalized Pathways.
-It features the former Director of Personalized Pathways and was created to help explain our model for a grant opportunity.
+This video does a nice job of explaining Personalized Pathways in our schools.

 What are the benefits of the smaller learning community?